 How is it treated?

 Treatment depends on how high your blood pressure is, whether you have other health problems such as diabetes, and whether any organs have already been damaged.
 Your doctor will also consider how likely you are to develop other diseases, especially heart disease.

 You can help lower your blood pressure by making healthy changes in your lifestyle.
-If those lifestyle changes don't work, you may also need to take pills.
+If those lifestyle changes don't work well enough, you may also need to take pills.
 Either way, you will need to control your high blood pressure throughout your life.